Honda Civic

-The first-generation Civic was introduced in July 1972 as a two-door coupe model, followed by a three-door hatchback that September.
-With a 1,169 cc transverse engine and front-wheel drive like the British Mini, the car provided good interior space despite overall small dimensions.
-Initially gaining a reputation for being fuel-efficient, reliable and environmentally friendly, later iterations have become known for performance and sportiness, especially the Civic Type R, Civic VTi, Civic GTi and Civic SiR/Si.
+The first-generation Civic was introduced in July 1972 as a two-door fastback sedan, followed by a three-door hatchback that September.
+With a 1,169 cc transverse engine and front-wheel drive, the car provided good interior space despite its small overall dimensions.
+Initially gaining a reputation for being fuel-efficient, reliable and environmentally friendly, later iterations have become known for performance and sportiness, especially the Civic Si, SiR, and Type R versions.
+It is currently in its eleventh generation, which has been produced since 2021.

-The Civic has been repeatedly rebadged for international markets, and served as the basis for the Honda CR-X, the Honda CR-X del Sol, the Concerto, the first generation Prelude, the Civic Shuttle (later to become the Orthia) and the CR-V (which, by extension, was used as the basis for the Honda FR-V).
+The Civic has often been rebadged for international markets, and it served as the basis for the Honda CR-X, the Honda CR-X del Sol, the Concerto, the first generation Prelude, the Civic Shuttle (which later became the Orthia) and the CR-V (which in turn was used as the basis for the Honda FR-V).

-The Civic is one of the all-time best-selling automobiles in the world, with over 27 million units sold since 1972 as of 2021.